 Our vision is a globally connected School of Nursing with students and faculty engaged in global health work, using our nursing expertise to improve health outcomes and build nursing capacity around the world.

-Associate Dean, Global Health
+Assistant Dean, Center for Global Health

 Explore Global Health